 Before you begin, take a little time to think about what you want to write.
 Who is your audience and what do you want to tell them?
 What do you want them to know/understand/do after they have read your post?
 Which topics do you want to cover in your post and in what order?
 Answering these questions before you write will help you to write better articles.

-Read on: How to start writing a blog post »
+Keep on reading: How to start writing a blog post »

 Write clear paragraphs